StrungSafe/MyTicTacToe/docs/README.md

 ### TicTacToe.Core.Interfaces

-This project contains all the public interfaces, data transfer objects, and enums.
+This project contains all the enums, public interfaces, and data transfer objects.

 ### TicTacToe.Core